In Wooden Toys We Trust

-The Cubbyhole is a small business specializing in personalized wooden puzzles, stools, coat racks, and children’s furniture.
+The Cubbyhole (available on Etsy & Amazon) is a small business specializing in personalized wooden puzzles, stools, coat racks, and children’s furniture.
 They ONLY personalize, and I appreciate that, but since lots of their products are furniture-focused, I had to exclude them from the list.

 Elves & Angels

 Elves & Angels (available under the name A Toymaker’s Daughter on Etsy) is a magical brand focusing on wooden play kitchens, play stands, and dollhouses.
 They describe their products as heirloom quality because they’re made to last through generations.